Webreaper/SolisAgileManager/README.md

 * Simulate-only - if checked, the app will run and simulate what it _would have done_ without actually making any changes to the behaviour.

+### Intelligent Go Dispatch Management

+Octopus Intelligent Go is an advanced tariff that manages your Electric Vehicle (EV) charging automatically.
+One advantage it provides is that if you need to charge your EV at any time of day to prepare for a journey, you can call for an 'IOG Dispatch' which will charge the vehicle at the cheap rate (7p/kWh or so) at *any* time of day.

+So even if you're in the normal peak period of 4pm-7pm, you get a charge slot at a significantly reduced rates - and because of the way smart-meters work, this means that the electricity for the entire house is also provided at that cheap rate for the duration of the IOG Dispatch.

+Solis Manager now detects these cheap slots and can be configured to always charge the house battery while they are in progress - giving you a cheap boost to your battery at the reduced IOG rate.
+During the IOG Dispatch period, Solis Manager checks the state every 5 minutes to ensure the cheap charge rate is still available, and will cancel the house charge if it ends (because, for example, the EV reaches 100% charge, or you unplug your EV from the charger).

 ### Avoiding Time Drift

 The application has a setting that will, every day at 2am, update the inverter time to match internet time.